 Never try to euthanize a dog at home or allow an unlicensed veterinarian or non-veterinarian to euthanize your dog for you.
 Being shot, strangled, poisoned, or any other method they may recommend is not humane.

-While no one wants to let their dog go and no one ever really wants to, in conditions can be managed over a long period of time, however, it is important to consider if your dog will suffer if a condition is managed long term.
+While no one wants to let their dog go, it is important to consider if your dog will suffer if a condition is managed long term.
 Are you keeping your dog alive for you because you are not ready to let go?
-Or because your dog is not suffering and still their regular happy self?
+Or because your dog is not suffering and is still their regular happy self?